DRUG CRIMES IN OKLAHOMA

 Additionally, participating in the most appropriate treatment or rehabilitation program, while your case is pending, will increase the likelihood of obtaining a positive outcome in your case.
 There are a variety of diversion options and treatment programs available for drug offenses.
 Please visit our page on Diversion Programs in Oklahoma for more information.

 John has been recognized as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of criminal charges, as evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm today.
+Contact CANNON & ASSOCIATES today.